openstack-archive/tripleo-incubator/README.rst

 is quite mature and can be downloaded from https://git.openstack.org/cgit/openstack/diskimage-builder.

-Nova bare-metal / Ironic
+Nova baremetal / Ironic
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The next layer up, In OpenStack Grizzly Nova bare-metal is able to deliver ephemeral instances to physical machines with multiple architectures.
+The next layer up, In OpenStack Grizzly Nova baremetal is able to deliver ephemeral instances to physical machines with multiple architectures.
 By ephemeral instances, we mean that local storage is lost when a new image is deployed / the instance is rebuilt.
 So the machines operate in